FREQUENTLY ASKED QUESTIONS

 WHEN AND WHERE WILL MEETINGS BE HELD?

-Meetings will be held at Miller Middle School every Friday from 3:15 to 5:45 PM.
-Sixth graders will gather in room 33, seventh graders in room 7, and eighth graders in room 36.
-At 3:45 PM, all girls assemble in the library.
+Meetings will be held at Miller Middle School every Friday from 3:15 to 5:30 PM.
+Students will gather in the Spanish classrooms and Mrs. Morales' room depending on their curriculum group.
 To learn more about our meeting schedule, please refer to the calendar on the homepage of our website.

 You may find meeting presentations under the "Meetings" tab at the top of our website.
 Your curriculum leaders will post curriculum presentations in your designated Google Classroom.
 If you are having any trouble, please reach out to your curriculum lead!